storesafe/cordova-sqlite-storage/README.md

 ## What is NOT supported for free

-- Use with Ionic and other Angular derivatives is no longer covered by free support.

-## Support for issues with Angular/"ngCordova"/Ionic

-Professional support is available for use with Ionic and other forms of ngCordova/Angular.
-For more information please contact: <sales@litehelpers.net>
+- Debugging, optimization, and other help with application code.

 ## What information is needed for help